Monday, December 23, 2024

 David Ezra has a big chance to follow Spanky Manikan's lead in winning the Best Supporting Actor award in the role of intrusive outside observer Orly, especially with that anguished confession scene.
 In the hands of Vic Robinson, Pilo came across a charming loverboy, than Pen Medina's more lecherous version before.
 Floyd Tena's Catholic priest did not tolerate the fanaticism of Elsa's disciples, and was more disdainful than Joel Lamangan's milder take.

-Unlike the real gritty desert location of the original, the Cupang of the new version was obviously a film set, but this was distracting only at first, especially in scenes set in the hill.
+Unlike the real gritty desert location of the original, the Cupang here was obviously a constructed set, seemingly to remind viewers that this musical they are witnessing originated from the stage.
+This was distracting only at first, especially in scenes set on the apparition hill.
 Vincent de Jesus's big dramatic songs transitioned very well onto the big screen.
-Ricky Lee's religious debate of a script, with its biting socio-political commentary, remain as complex and thought-provoking as it did before, which is why this story has timeless significance.
+Ricky Lee's religious debate of a script, with its biting socio-political commentary, remain as complex and thought-provoking as it did before, proof of its timeless significance.
 9/10

 PS: Ms. Nora Aunor has a special participation in this film.
 Listen well and try to catch it.